 There are many locations with still-functioning pinball machines.
 There are even venues dedicated solely to pinball, such as the Pacific Pinball Museum in Alameda, California (where paid admission to the museum provides unlimited free play to all machines for the entire day) and the Pinball Hall of Fame in Las Vegas, Nevada (a glorified warehouse with aisles and aisles of machines, including a completely bizarre vertical pinball table).
-Locally, there are several bars, arcades, bowling alleys, and even private enthusiasts that are willing to let you play if you’re polite, bring cash, and (most importantly) respect the machines.
+Locally, there are several bars, arcades, bowling alleys, and even private enthusiasts who are willing to let you play if you’re polite, bring cash, and (most importantly) respect the machines.

 My personal favorite machine is Doctor Who-themed, but I’m also fond of the bubbly, Art Deco artwork of Spanish Eyes.
-Future Spa is a comical table; and Twilight Zone will always hold special place in my heart, due to the hours I poured into it as a child.
+Future Spa is a comical table, and Twilight Zone will always hold a special place in my heart due to the hours I poured into it as a child.
 There is a pinball match made in heaven for everyone if they are patient and diligent.
 While virtually all of the manufacturers making these intricate machines have gone the way of the dodo, it is a great comfort to know that there are people and institutions dedicated to keeping the art and passion of pinball alive.